-At the FY 2022 funding level, LRF Contingency will:
+At the FY 2023 funding level, the BLM's LRF Contingency Fund will:

-- Provide contingency funds to past, present, and future LRF projects to address cost increases, unforeseen site conditions, and adapt project methods and schedules during unexpected environmental events. - Support successful completion of LRF projects that encounter challenges, ensuring projects are not delayed or left unfinished while other funding is identified. - Reinforce the bureaus' ability to complete projects on time, minimizing closures of the facilities, buildings, amenities, and roads improved by the projects, and ensuring they are reopened for visitor enjoyment or operations in a timely fashion.
+- Provide contingency funds to past, present, and future LRF projects to address cost increases, unforeseen site conditions, and adapt project methods and schedules during unexpected environmental events. - Support successful completion of LRF projects that encounter challenges, ensuring projects are not delayed or left unfinished while other funding is identified. - Reinforce BLM's ability to complete projects on time, minimizing closures of the facilities, buildings, amenities, and roads improved by the projects, and ensuring they are reopened for visitor enjoyment or operations in a timely fashion.